evan-lloyd/LabMan/README.md

 ## Notes/warnings
 Some code may work improperly as I recently had to restore it from an incomplete and not fully-recent backup, and there are a few visual bugs with the labman model as I also lost the most recent version of that.
-Also, be warned that some of the code is truly horrendous.
-Don't try to import your own models; setting them up requires a complicated series of steps that I have not been able to duplicate yet, let alone document.
 While the CMake system in theory should allow compilation on any platform, I have only tested it on Windows using Visual Studio 2008.

 ## Code structure
 The LabManApp class demonstrates a simple application utilizing the motion controller hierarchy to reach for a tennis ball.
 I recommend starting there to see how the different parts fit together.
-Don't even try to comprehend the physics resource system (PhysicsSceneManager directory); let's just say that it's confusing and poorly written (and mostly deals with Ogre trivialities).
 Focus on what is going on in the MotionController directory.
 The top level of the controller hierarchy is handled by the MotionPlan class, which concatenates multiple trajectories.
 The mid-level controller (Motion class) determines when to advance to each pose.
 Finally, the low-level PID controller is implemented in the PoseController class.